deeplearning4j/rl4j/README.md

 # RL4J: Reinforcement Learning for Java

+NOTE: RL4J IS NO LONGER SUPPORTED.

 RL4J is a reinforcement learning framework integrated with deeplearning4j and released under an Apache 2.0 open-source license.
-By contributing code to this repository, you agree to make your contribution available under an Apache 2.0 license.

 * DQN (Deep Q Learning with double DQN)
 * Async RL (A3C, Async NStepQlearning)